-- (1) Subsection 4.4(1) of the Instrument contains provisions that require that any agreement or declaration of trust under which a person or company acts as manager of an investment fund provide that the manager is responsible for any loss that arises out of the failure of it, and of any person or company retained by it or the investment fund to discharge any of the manager's responsibilities to the investment fund, to satisfy the standard of care referred to in that section.
-Subsection 4.4(2) of the Instrument provides that an investment fund must not relieve the manager from that liability. - (2) The purpose of these provisions is to ensure that the manager remains responsible to the investment fund and therefore indirectly to its securityholders for the duty of care that is imposed by the securities legislation of most jurisdictions, and to clarify that the manager is responsible for ensuring that service providers perform to the level of that standard of care.
-The Instrument does not regulate the contractual relationships between the manager and service providers; whether a manager can seek indemnification from a service provider that fails to satisfy that standard of care is a contractual issue between those parties. - (3) Subsection 4.4(5) of the Instrument provides that section 4.4 does not apply to any losses to an investment fund or securityholder arising out of an action or inaction by a custodian or sub-custodian or by a director of an investment fund.
-A separate liability regime is imposed, on custodians or sub-custodians by section 6.6 of the Instrument.
+- (1) Subsection 4.4(1) of the Instrument contains provisions that require that any agreement or declaration of trust under which a person or company acts as manager of a mutual an investment fund provide that the manager is responsible for any loss that arises out of the failure of it, and of any person or company retained by it or the mutual investment fund to discharge any of the manager's responsibilities to the mutual investment fund, to satisfy the standard of care referred to in that section.
+Subsection 4.4(2) of the Instrument provides that a mutual an investment fund shall must not relieve the manager from that liability. - (2) The purpose of these provisions is to ensure that the manager remains responsible to the mutualinvestment fund and therefore indirectly to its securityholders for the duty of care that is imposed by the securities legislation of most jurisdictions, and to clarify that the manager is responsible to ensure for ensuring that service providers perform to the level of that standard of care.
+The Instrument does not regulate the contractual relationships between the manager and service providers; whether a manager can seek indemnification from a service provider that fails to satisfy that standard of care is a contractual issue between those parties. - (3) Subsection 4.4(5) of the Instrument provides that section 4.4 does not apply to any losses to a mutual an investment fund or security holder arising out of an action or inaction by a custodian or subcustodian subcustodian or by a director of a mutual an investment fund.
+A separate liability regime is imposed, on custodians or subcustodians by section 6.6 of the Instrument.
 Directors are subject to the liability regime imposed by the relevant corporate legislation.